This article reviews the Wire Manager Workflow and provides some best practices for your institution.

 Wire Manager Workflow

-The following is an overview of the workflow that applies to managing wires.
+The following is an overview of the workflow for managing wires.
 We recommend your staff check Narmi Command daily.

-2. Your staff logs into Narmi Command and selects Transactions > Wire manager V2.
+Your staff logs into Narmi Command and selects Transactions > Wire manager.

 For instructions on approving or rejecting wires, go to Use Wire Manager for Review.